Dominance and Dog Behaviour

-As trainers and behaviourists we have a habit of latching onto the latest buzz theorems.
+As trainers and behaviourists, we have a habit of latching onto the latest buzz theorems.
 The latest ideas and study, and then to postulate that these theories are actual scientific facts.Which the very word "Theory” discounts.
 Theory means just that, and all that can be said is that it is speculative.

 They now state that dogs cannot and do not strive for dominance because they are conspecific

 In reality, the theorists who follow this argument should look up the word "conspecific" they will see it has been hijacked “an organism belonging to the same species as another organism”.

-This is from www.reference.com an online encyclopedia: “Dominance in the context of biology and anthropology is the state of having high social status relative to other individuals, who react submissively to dominant individuals.
+This is from www.reference.com an online encyclopaedia: “Dominance in the context of biology and anthropology is the state of having high social status relative to other individuals, who react submissively to dominant individuals.
 The opposite of dominance is submissiveness.
 Dominance hierarchies are found in many animals, including primates such as human beings”.

 If we accept the antonym of dominance is submission, and that many dogs demonstrate clear submissive behaviour to humans as well as other dogs.
 Then how can we suggest that no dog can demonstrate dominance or dominant behaviour.?